Carinsurance.com Insights

 Car insurance rates by city in Rhode Island

-The table below shows the average annual car insurance premiums for Rhode Island’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Rhode Island’s major cities.

 Average cost of car insurance in state by city